weaviate/weaviate-io/developers/weaviate/configuration/replication.md

 <RepairIntro />

 Repair-on-read is automatic.
-To activate asynchronous repair, set the `asyncEnabled` value to true in the `replicationConfig` section of your collection definition.
+To activate asynch replication, set the `asyncEnabled` value to true in the `replicationConfig` section of your collection definition.

 import AsynchRepair from '/_includes/code/configuration/replication-consistency.mdx';